-As network abuse continues to escalate at an unprecedented rate, it’s almost impossible for a service provider’s network abuse team to employ the number of staff needed to deal with sheer number of reports.
+As network abuse continues to escalate at an unprecedented rate, it’s almost impossible for a service provider’s network abuse team to employ the number of staff needed to deal with the sheer number of reports.
 Instead of empowering the network abuse team to proactively deal with high priority and complex security issues, they have to rush around putting out fires.

 4. The unaware customer

 It’s not the role of the service provider abuse team to police their customers’ servers.
-Unfortunately end-users often aren’t knowledgeable enough – or bothered enough – to do it themselves.
-This year’s global economic crime survey showed that many organizations simply leave first response to their internal IT teams, which are often ineffective.
+Unfortunately, end-users often aren’t knowledgeable enough – or bothered enough – to do it themselves.
+This year’s global economic crime survey showed that many organizations simply leave the first response to their internal IT teams, which are often ineffective.
 The survey showed that only 37% of respondents have a plan in place to deal with an abuse incident or security breach when it happens; 30% had no plan in place at all, and nearly 50% didn’t think a plan was necessary.